GlistenSTAR/GlistenSTAR/README.md

 <img src="https://komarev.com/ghpvc/?username=GlistenSTAR&&style=flat-square" align="right" /><br/>

 <table><tr><td valign="center" width="55%" style="border:1px solid red;">
-I am a Senior web and blockchain developer.
-I have 9+ years of experience writing web apps that span consumer productivity software to mission-critical financial trading platforms.
-I have extensive knowledge of front-end JavaScript and browser APIs as well as significant experience with popular frameworks and libraries like React and Svelte.
+I am a Senior web, mobile and blockchain developer.
+I have 9+ years of experience writing web and mobile apps that span consumer productivity software to mission-critical financial trading platforms.
+I have extensive knowledge of front-end JavaScript and browser APIs as well as significant experience with popular frameworks and libraries like React & Svelte & Qwik.

 As a full stack developer, my main programming language is JS/TS, PHP, Python.
-I have good experience with ❤️Svelte❤️, ❤️React❤️, Angular, Vue.
-Particularly React, Svelte is my ❤️ framework and also I have rich experience on React Framework(MERN), Svelte Framework(SvelteKit, Vite).
+I have good experience with ❤️Svelte, React, Qwik❤️, Angular, Vue.
+Particularly React, Svelte, Qwik is my ❤️ framework and also I have rich experience on React Framework(MERN), Svelte Framework(SvelteKit, Vite).
 Including framwork that said above, I have done 80 web site with MERN, SvelteKit, Vite, MEVN, Nuxt, Next, Laravel, Django.

 As mobile development, I have good experience React Native and flutter.